isomerpages/sportsg-safesport/_case-management/Assessing Seriousness.md

 ![](/images/assessmentofseriousness.png)

-The Commission continues to examine and conduct research in this area and have developed some  [Guidelines for Classification](https://www.safesport.sg/resources/projects/classification/)
+The Commission continues to examine and conduct research in this area and have developed some  [Guidelines for Classification](https://www.safesport.sg/resources/projects/classification/) with the help of experts and members of our community.